Please let us know if there are problems.

 Depending on the C compiler some packages use "reg" grades rather than "asm_fast" grades.

-It has been bootstrapped (the compiler is built with 3 tag bits and other
+This Mercury has been bootstrapped (the compiler is built with 3 tag bits

 It does not support multiple concurrent installation versions, nor do the